-If you can afford to post bail on your own, you certainly don't need to hire a bail bondsman.
-For one, they ask a small fee for their service, not to mention the collateral for what is certainly classified as a loan.
-It therefore makes it smart to look for a bondsman in your city if you need to bail a loved one out without having to spend a lot of money for his or her release.
+If you are able to pay bail on your own, you don't need to have to work with a bail bondsman.
+For one, they require a small fee for their assistance, not to mention the collateral you must provide for what is undoubtedly classified as a loan.

-When you contact a bonding company, you have to share these details:
+When you speak to a bonding company, you will have to provide these details:

-- Your full name if you are the defendant
+- Your name if you are the offender

-- The name and location of the jail where the defendant is detained
+- The name and location of the jailhouse where the accused is detained

 - The booking number in the police blotter